hhm970/c10-games-tracker-project/terraform/README.md

 - **database.tf**
 This script creates an RDS database.
+  - **dashboard.tf**
+  This script creates an ECS Service which continually deploys the dashboard.

 - **pipeline_eventbridge.tf**
 This script creates an EventBridge Schedule which triggers every evening at 23:50, and targets the StepFunction that executes the pipeline.